 It is important to foster sustainable age diversity.
 This can be done by planting trees over several years, planting trees with different growth habits (some grow quickly and have shorter lifespans than others), and by under-planting aging trees so that something is ready to replace them when they die.
-This is especially true as muncipalities recover from losses related to emerald ash borer.
-New plantings can foster increased species and age class diversity leading to a more sustainable forest.

 Across all municipalities, there are a decreasing number of trees in larger size classes (Fig. 13).
 This is ideal, as there is room for some trees to die between each size class with plenty remaining to grow into the next age and size class.
-Glenview has a sustainable distribution of size classes.
-The abundance of small trees indicates that Glenview is poised to increase tree canopy in the coming years.
+West Chicago has few small trees, which could result in decreases in canopy in the coming years.